 Each description must clearly indicate how conference participants will benefit from the presentation and how they may apply the knowledge gained from it.

 The following list is intended to provide guidance with planning your proposal.
 The formats are not intended to be exclusive, and indeed, may overlap with one another.

 All presentations will be delivered in a live, real-time format.
 A session will be removed from the conference program when this is not possible.

 Forum.
-A live, 20-minute (brief) or 40-minute (full) interactive session that may be accompanied by slides, web tours, a shared whiteboard, or multimedia, including audio and video segments.
+A live, 25-minute (brief) or 45-minute (full) interactive session that may be accompanied by slides, web tours, a shared whiteboard, or multimedia, including audio and video segments.
 Generally, visual aids and multimedia components will be delivered from a server while the audio component is broadcast.

 Forums should engage the audience in a highly interactive manner.
 Participants interact with the presenter through available tools such as a whiteboard, text messaging, voice, and polling.
 DO NOT give a lecture.

 Other.
-We encourage the use of any creative format since the online environment is emerging, and we expect to see new forms of communication styles and methods.
+We encourage the use of any engaging format.
+As the online learning evolves, we expect new forms of communication styles and methods.
 Contact Bert Kimura <firstname.lastname@example.org> to discuss other alternatives.

 NOTE.
-All proposals to present a full 40-minute session must contain plans for audience interaction in the proposal submission form.
+All proposals to present a full 45-minute session must include plans for audience interaction in the proposal submission form.